kstenerud/technicalsourcery/blog/content/posts/on-endianness.md

 # Origins

 The terms "Little Endian" and "Big Endian" originate from Jonathan Swift's 1726 novel "Gulliver's Travels".
 It tells of long strife culminating in a great and costly war between the empires of "Lilliput" and "Blefuscu", because they disagreed about which end of a boiled egg to break for eating.
-The "Big-Endians" had found refuge in the Emperor of Blefuscu's court, and the "Little-Endians" rallied to the king of Lilliput (Swift was satirizing the tensions and conflicts between the Catholics and Protestants of Ireland - which eventually contributed towards splitting the country in two in the late twentieth century).
+The "Big-Endians" went with the Emperor of Blefuscu's court, and the "Little-Endians" rallied to Lilliput.

 The terms were adapted for computer science in 1980 by Danny Cohen in an Internet Experiment Note titled ["On Holy Wars and a Plea for Peace"](https://www.rfc-editor.org/ien/ien137.txt), describing the conflict over the different ways of arranging bits and bytes in memory as components of larger data types.
 For byte-oriented data, "Little Endian" places the least significant byte of the value at the lowest address, and "Big Endian" places the most significant byte at the lowest address.